kyle782/Eventile/README.md

 We are currently developing an **event finder web application** that allows users to specify their interests and present nearby upcoming/on-going events that matches their interests.

+## Software

+We will be using Grails for our web application framework.
+Our back-end database will be using MySQL, and our front-end will use the Bootstrap framework, and possibly React.

 ### Team Logo

 <img src="GitHubPages/Images/Eventile Logo.png" alt="Eventile Logo" style="width:100px; height:100px;">